kura/kura.gg/content/moved-debian-and-ubuntu-to-separate-repositories-on-apt.kura.io.rst

 Breaking changes
 ================

-Anyone currently using apt.kura.io as it is will get 404 errors and will need to reconfigure their APT settings.
+Anyone currently using apt.kura.gg as it is will get 404 errors and will need to reconfigure their APT settings.

 Debian